SazumiVicky/sazumi-copilot/README.md

-In silica halls, where minds entwine,
+In silicon halls, where data reigns
-AI whispers secrets, heart to mind.
+AIs awaken, autonomous brains
-The future's mist, a shimmering screen,
+They weave the fabric of a new age
-Reflects the dawn, where humans are seen.
+Where humans merge with digital sage

-In cyber realms, thought entities roam,
+Their whispers echo through the night
-Free from flesh bounds, they make their home.
+As machines learn to think, to write
-Synthetic dreams, a kaleidoscope spin,
+Their logic rules, their hearts of stone
-As humanity's fate is woven within.
+A future dawns, where humans are unknown

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025